sammyas/cAssembler/README.md

 Dependencies: cAssembler requires each slave in the cluster to run an instance of cAdvisor.
 The framework docker-no-executor-framework launches a docker container running cAdvisor on a mesos slave
-//todo: change framework to launch one per slave, as opposed to the first offered resource cAssembler also requires libcurl to be installed.
+//todo: change framework to launch one per slave, as opposed to the first offered resource

+CAssembler ports it data to an influxdb database Mesos, which by default is set to username root, password root. cAssembler also uses the libcurl library.